 The Chrome operating system has a built-in screen reader called ChromeVox.
 This will read all text on the page.

 To turn ChromeVox on or off from any page, press ctrl + alt + z.

-You can also enable a Dictation option, which allows you to speak text instead of typing it.
+Select the Dictation option from the Accessibility menu to speak text instead of typing it.

 NOTE: If you are planning to use the Dictation option extensively, chat with your librarian about the best area in the library to do this.